Philosophy of Art

 the relationship between art and representation?
 What does it mean to say that

-artworks play in explanations of art?
-What is an aesthetic experience, and what
+play in explanations of art?
+What is an aesthetic experience, and what role, if

-role, if any, does our knowledge of a culture play in shaping these
+any, does our knowledge of a culture play in shaping these experiences?
+We will

-experiences?
-We will also discuss a range of philosophical issues associated
+also discuss a range of philosophical issues associated with particular art

-throughout the course we will both make art and look at particular artworks as
+we will both make art and look at particular artworks as illustrations of the

 Art, Meaning,